Open Ethos User Guide

 Temporal Profiles

-• transition: one-time/finite blob around the change.
+• transition: one-time/finite impact around the change.
 Uses Teff from the time stance + physical time_type.

 • steady_case_flow: new cohorts each policy-year.
 Treated as per-year flow (Teff = 1).